Spanish in Soho

 Quite simply, the food at Barrafina is superb.
 This small Spanish restaurant doesn’t seem particularly special at first glance, but it most certainly is, thanks to perfectly executed Spanish dishes that will make you feel like you’re sitting at a counter in Barcelona instead of squeezed into a seat on Dean Street.
 The communal setup, open kitchen, and free flowing Rioja add up to an energy that you really can’t find anywhere else in London, let alone outside of the Iberian Peninsula.
 There are now three Barrafinas, and this location is just down the street from the now-closed original, but has a very similar vibe.
 Any location you go to will be of stellar quality, so head to whichever’s closest.

 When you do finally try Barrafina, having a strategy is essential.
 Go with one friend, not three.
 Side by side dining doesn’t work for more than two.
 Put your name in and grab a glass of sherry and olives and almonds to hold you over while you wait, but don’t eat too much as you’ll want to cover a lot of ground on the menu once seated.
-Once you do sit down, a server will be both you cook and your spirit guide through Barrafina’s menu of Spanish classics and super fresh specials.
+Once you do sit down, a server will be your spirit guide through Barrafina’s menu of Spanish classics and super fresh specials.
 Check our Food Rundown below, but generally know that you want to go for a mix of both.

 Barrafina’s version of the classic Spanish dish is fantastic, robust on the outside and oozy on the inside.
 It’s a tortilla done right.